syncfusion-content/blazor-docs/blazor/maps/shapefile.md

 3. The GeoJSON map can be displayed as a sublayer over the shapefile map.
 4. Shapefiles can be provided as both main and sublayer layers.

-The following example demonstrates how to display the shapefile as a sublayer.
+The following example demonstrates how to display the shapefile as a sublayer above the GeoJSON map.

 ```cshtml
 @using Syncfusion.Blazor.Maps;